Senedd Commission: The commission

 The Senedd Commission consists of the Llywydd, plus four other members of the Senedd, one nominated by each of the four party groups represented by the Senedd.
-The commissioners are Suzy Davies MS, Joyce Watson MS, Rhun ap Iorwerth MS and David J Rowlands MS.
+The commissioners are Peredur Owen Griffiths (Plaid Cymru), Laura Anne Jones (Reform UK), Vikki Howells (Welsh Labour) and Andrew RT Davies (Welsh Conservatives).

-The role of the commission is to set strategic aims and objectives and consider performance, agree standards and values, oversee change, encourage innovation and enterprise for the National Senedd.
+The role of the commission is to set strategic aims and objectives and consider performance, agree standards and values, oversee change, encourage innovation and enterprise for the Senedd.

 To help achieve these aims, the commissioners have special responsibility for certain aspects of the Senedd's work.
 This allows a great deal of work to take place outside of formal commission meetings and positive working relationships to be developed with staff.

 Their role is to ensure that the Senedd has enough resources (both in terms of staff and infrastructure) to work effectively.
 The commissioners are also responsible for overseeing Senedd Members’ pay and allowances.

 The Senedd Commission has further responsibilities to promote public awareness of the devolved government in Wales as well as the current and future electoral system.